Umbria

 Email: info@palazzopiccolomini.it

-Website: https://www.palazzopiccolomini.it
+https://www.palazzopiccolomini.it

 Perugia

 Perugia is the capital city of Umbria.
 Like Orvieto, its Medieval center also sits on top of a large hill overlooking a lush valley below directly facing Assisi in the distance on another hilltop.
 Perugia is a city that allows you to travel through time from the ancient Etruscans to the Roman Empire and modernity.
 The ancient city walls date back to the time of the Etruscans in 600 B.C.E.
 After around 90 B.C.E., Perugia became part of the Roman empire.
+Perugia should not be missed if you are in Umbria.
+Stay for two or three days to experience the highlights of this ancient city.
+And…don’t forget to visit the Perugina chocolate factory.

 The Medieval Bagalioni District, accessible from a nearby parking lot, is all underground for pedestrians only.
 You can take an escalator up to the top of the city to reach the town.
 At the top of the escalator, you will see a park and the beginning of the main street of the historical center, the Corso Vanucci named after Pietro Vanucci, better known in the art world as Pietro Perugino.
-You can access the entire city from this street including the main square, the Piazza IV Novembre where you’ll find the Perugia Cathedral, the Palazzo dei Priori, The National Gallery of Umbria, and a magnificent, artistic 13th-century water fountain.
+You can access the entire city from this street including the main square, the Piazza IV Novembre where you’ll find some treasure - the Perugia Cathedral, the Palazzo dei Priori, The National Gallery of Umbria, and a magnificent, artistic 13th-century water fountain.

 The National Gallery of Umbria is one of the founder’s favorite museums in all of Italy.
 Not to be missed.
 The University and the Italian University for Foreigners, the oldest language school in Europe that teaches Italian to non-natives, are nearby.
 A functioning aqueduct can be accessed on Via Appia and so much more.
 Ask for directions to the Temple of St. Michael the Archangel which dates back to the 5th century AD and is the oldest church in town located on top of a hill overlooking the valley.
 It is a gem for art historians and architecture students and a tranquil, peaceful haven.
 If you are a fan of Baroque art, visit the Oratory of the Augustinian Brotherhood built in 1317.
 Viator offers guided walking tours, food tours, market tours and cooking classes in this fabulous town.
 Perugina Chocolate Factory is just outside the city walls.
-You can load up on chocolates inside the Perugina store in town on the Corso Vanucci, but the tour of the factory, where you’ll learn about its history is not to be missed.
+You can load up on chocolates inside the Perugina store in town on the Corso Vanucci, but the tour of the factory, where you’ll learn about its history, is not to be missed.
 This is by no means an exhaustive list of the highlights of Perugia.

 Hotels in Perugia